7 Ayurvedic Smoothie Recipes by Body Type

 Discover 7 dosha-specific Ayurvedic smoothie recipes.
 Warm, spiced blends for Vata, cooling mixes for Pitta, and light options for Kapha body types.

-Ayurvedic smoothies differ from conventional ones by being warm or room temperature, using digestive spices, and matching ingredients to your dosha.
-Vata smoothies are warm and grounding, Pitta smoothies are cool and sweet, and Kapha smoothies are light and spiced.
+Ayurvedic smoothies are warm or room temperature.
+They use digestive spices, and the ingredients match your dosha.
+Vata smoothies are warm and grounding.
+Pitta smoothies are cool and sweet.
+Kapha smoothies are light and spiced.

 The Ayurvedic Approach to Smoothies

-Conventional smoothie culture celebrates ice-cold blends packed with raw fruits, frozen berries, and protein powders.
-From an Ayurvedic perspective, this approach has challenges: cold temperatures dampen agni (digestive fire), raw foods are harder to digest, and combining too many ingredients can confuse the digestive system.
+Conventional smoothie culture celebrates ice-cold blends packed with raw fruits, frozen berries and protein powders.
+From an Ayurvedic perspective, this is a problem.
+Cold temperatures dampen agni (digestive fire).
+Raw foods are harder to digest.
+And combining too many ingredients confuses the digestive system.

 - Spices: Always include digestive spices to support assimilation

-- Simplicity: Fewer, compatible ingredients rather than "everything but the kitchen sink"
+- Simplicity: Fewer, compatible ingredients.
+Not "everything but the kitchen sink"

-- Dosha-matching: Choose base, fruits, and additions based on your constitution
+- Dosha-matching: Choose base, fruits and additions based on your body type

-- Timing: Best consumed mid-morning or as a snack, not as a meal replacement
+- Timing: Best mid-morning or as a snack, not a meal replacement

 Vata-Balancing Smoothies (Warm & Grounding)